6 Natural Regions of Colombia: Discover their Secrets and Culture

 People in the Caribbean are very outgoing and open to visitors.
 They transmit a good vibe, and their happiness is contagious.
 Their optimism is more notorious than in the rest of the country.
 The ethnic origins are indigenous, African, and from immigrants from the Middle East at the beginning of the 20th century.

-The Orinoquia region consists of four departments that occupy Eastern Colombia.
-It is known for its unique folk, food, Colombian safari, and cowboy-like traditions.
+The Orinoquia region consists of four departments in eastern Colombia.
+It is known for its unique folklore, food, Colombian safari, and cowboy-like traditions.

 Departments of this Colombian region